-Alessi - Pulcina in Black or Red
+Alessi - Pulcina in Black

 - Item - moka pot (aka stovetop espresso maker or caffettiera)

 - Material - aluminum with handle and knob in black thermoplastic resin

 - Color - silver

 - Sizes - 3 cup and 6 cup in black

 This was our first Alessi purchase, after we got up to speed on using moka pots.
 It's easy to see and feel the thought that went into this design and somehow it made sense to us that the designer was an architect.
 We love to see it sitting on our stove!